-Organizations that lead the market align everyone towards their desired direction.
+Organizations that lead the market align everyone toward their desired direction.

-Identifying your destination and developing your strategic plan to reach it is the easy part of strategy.
+Identifying your destination and developing your strategic plan to reach it is the easy part of the strategy process.
 Executing that plan is the hard part.
 Only when you achieve company-wide organizational alignment can you successfully do it.

 In this article, we’ll discuss the following topics:

 - Why Is Organizational Alignment Important?

 - Benefits Of Organizational Alignment

 - Types Of Organizational Alignment: Horizontal & Vertical

 - How To Build Organizational & Cross-functional Strategic Alignment?